Three Colours: Red: Plot

 Valentine Dussaut is a student at the University of Geneva who works part-time as a model.
 She often contacts her possessive boyfriend Michel, who is currently in England.
 During a photo shoot for a chewing gum advertising campaign, the photographer instructs Valentine to look sad as she poses against a red background.

 While walking home one night, Auguste Bruner, Valentine's neighbour and a law student, drops his textbooks, one falling open to a particular chapter of the Criminal Code.
 While driving home that same night, Valentine accidentally runs over Rita, a pregnant Malinois dog.
 She tracks down the dog's owner, a reclusive retired judge named Joseph Kern.
 When he shows no concern, Valentine takes Rita to a veterinarian and decides to keep her.
 She selects her favourite photo at the studio, rebuffing the photographer's sexual advances.
 Valentine later receives a sum of money from an anonymous sender at her apartment.

-The next day, Valentine takes Rita for a walk, and the dog leads her back to Joseph's house.
+The next day, when Valentine takes Rita for a walk, the dog runs off and leads her back to Joseph's house.
 Joseph confirms that he sent the money for the veterinary expenses and tells Valentine to keep the dog.
 Inside his house, she catches him eavesdropping on a male neighbour's phone conversation with his male lover.
 She urges Joseph to respect his neighbour's privacy; he challenges her to reveal the eavesdropping to the neighbour.
-Valentine goes next door to do so, but leaves without denouncing Joseph after discovering the neighbor leads a straight life with a wife and that neighbour's daughter listening on the phone extension.
+Valentine goes next door to do so, but leaves without denouncing Joseph after discovering the neighbor leads a straight life with a wife and seeing that the neighbour's daughter is listening on the phone extension.

 Joseph tells Valentine that their actions will not affect the outcome of these people's lives.
 This reminds Valentine of her teenage brother, who discovered that he is not his father's biological son.
 Joseph plays Valentine a phone conversation between Auguste and his girlfriend Karin.
 From his window, Joseph and Valentine observe another male neighbour, whom Joseph suspects is a heroin dealer, which upsets Valentine.
 When Joseph correctly deduces that Valentine's brother is a heroin addict, she declares that she pities Joseph and leaves.